bearbeneman/RemBG-GUI/README.md

 - **Large File Handling:** If you experience issues with large files (especially when using Git LFS), refer to the repository documentation or GitHub's guidelines on [Git LFS](https://git-lfs.github.com/).
 - **Dependency Issues:** Ensure that all required Python libraries are installed and up-to-date.
+- **Executable Issues:** If you encounter problems when building an executable, check the PyInstaller documentation or run the script directly to isolate the issue.

 ## Contributing